The Magic of Heart-Centered Living

 Listen to music that opens your heart.

-Laugh at something silly without feeling guilty.
+Laugh at something silly without guilt.

-Speak gratitude out loud for one thing.
+Speak one gratitude out loud.

-Joy multiplies when it is welcomed.
+Joy often multiplies when it is welcomed in simple ways.

-Joy Is a Form of Trust
+Joy is a form of trust

 Joy is also spiritual trust.

-It says, “Even if I don’t have every answer, I believe God is still guiding me.”
+It says, Even if I do not have every answer, I believe God is still guiding me.

-It says, “I am allowed to enjoy my life while I’m still becoming.”
+It says, I am allowed to enjoy my life while I am still becoming.

-It says, “I don’t have to wait for everything to be perfect before I let my heart open.”
+It says, I do not have to wait for everything to be perfect before I let my heart open.

 Joy is not a reward for finishing the journey.